 - Node Rules - stores the node allowlist and node allowlist operations (for example, add and remove).

 - Account Rules - stores the accounts allowlist and account allowlist operations (for example, add and remove).

 - Admin - stores the list of admin accounts and admin list operations (for example, add and remove).
-There is one list of admin accounts for node and accounts.
+Admin accounts are stored in a single list for both nodes and accounts.